chiangwyz/learnPython/README.md

 # learnPython
-This is a repository of learn python.
+This is a repository for learning python.

 ## 字典